ApexSQL Diff and ApexSQL Diff for MySQL

-This article explains how to export schema comparison results into an HTML report and options that can be used before and after exporting results.
+This article explains how to export schema comparison results to an HTML report and options that can be used before and after exporting results.

 Here, the closer look at each report section separately will be presented:

-ApexSQL Diff structure comparison report header – The HTML report header displays information about the data sources and the author of the report:
+ApexSQL Diff and ApexSQL Diff for MySQL structure comparison report header – The HTML report header displays information about the data sources and the author of the report:

 To add customized Author and Legal information, in the New project window click the Options tab.
 Under the Output elements section, the values are specified that will be used for Author and Legal in the header of any of the output files:

 Selected comparison options – This section displays the selected project comparison options.
-If an option is ON (checked), it is marked with an :
+If an option is ON (checked), it is marked with a:

 Selected report options – This section displays what was selected in the HTML report options dialog.
-If option has been selected, it is marked with an :
+If the option has been selected, it is marked with a:

 Objects compared – This section displays which SQL object types are included in the comparison.
-If SQL object type has been selected, it is marked with an :
+If SQL object type has been selected, it is marked with a:

 Comparison summary – This section shows the total number of compared objects for each object type.
 The Name column shows the object type names, the Equal column shows the number of equal objects, the In source/destination only column shows the number of objects that exist only in the source or destination data sources, and the Different column shows the number of different objects: